IHTSDO/rf2-to-rf1-conversion/README.md

 -b	Beta flag.
 Causes an x to be prepended to all content files and the package name (addition files such as documentation are not affected)

--u	Specify location for unzip eg different physical drive to avoid trying to read/write at the same time.
+-u	Specify location for unzip eg different physical drive (or, optimally, a ram drive) to avoid trying to read/write at the same time.

 -v	Show all queries being run (verbose)